Officer charged in Breonna Taylor case pleads not guilty

-LOUISVILLE, Ky. — The lone Kentucky detective charged in connection with the fatal shooting of Breonna Taylor has pleaded not guilty.
+LOUISVILLE, Ky.
+(AP) — The lone Kentucky detective facing charges related to the fatal shooting of Breonna Taylor pleaded not guilty Monday.

-Brett Hankison’s plea Monday comes five days after a grand jury indicted him on three counts of “wanton endangerment” for firing into the home of Taylor’s neighbors.
+Brett Hankison’s plea comes five days after a grand jury indicted him on three counts of wanton endangerment for firing into the home of Taylor’s neighbors.
+If convicted, he could face up to five years in prison on each count.

-Hankison was one of three undercover narcotics detectives who opened fire inside Taylor’s house on the night of March 13 during a botched drug raid.

-Louisville Mayor Greg Fischer said he allowed the curfew to expire as of 6:30 a.m.
-Monday.

-“The curfew served its purpose of helping ensure that most people were home safe by 9 p.m., because our past experience had shown that most violence and destruction occurs after dark,” according to the mayor’s statement.
+Hankison’s lawyer asked that his client be allowed to keep firearms for self-defense, saying Hankison, who was fired in June, “has received a number of threats.”
+The judge turned down the request.

+On Monday, Louisville's mayor lifted the curfew put in place after people refused to end their nighttime protests.
+Mayor Greg Fischer’s statement said the 9 p.m. curfew had served its purpose.

 “We sadly saw some violence, including the shooting of two police officers, one of whom remains hospitalized, dealing with complications of his injuries.
-But we believe the curfew helped, by ensuring fewer people were out late in the day.”
+But we believe the curfew helped, by ensuring fewer people were out late in the day," Fischer said.

-Fischer said barriers and traffic restrictions set up downtown last week will remain but will be assessed daily.
+Kentucky Gov. Andy Beshear said the protests were largely peaceful, with a few people taking advantage of the situation to commit violence.

+“Let me say this, 99.99% of people that took to the streets or the sidewalks did so peacefully, raised their voices to be heard and we should listen.
+We should listen to the trauma and to the pain," Beshear said.

 Meanwhile, Kentucky state Rep. Lisa Willner, a Louisville Democrat, said Monday that she's starting to craft legislation that would narrow the scope of the state's rioting statute.